 Tune-up Services for ALL Vehicles

 Do you find your vehicle acting: Sluggish.
 Squealing.
 Unreliable.
 Vibrating?
 If any of these descriptors fit your vehicle’s recent behavior, it just might be trying to tell you something.
 Bring your car, truck, SUV into Wooddale Automotive Specialists, Inc. in Woodbridge, VA for a tune-up and discover a "faster-smoother" drive.
 Cars and trucks need general service and especially a tune-up to avoid BIG repair bills or serious damage.
-It doesn't matter the type of vehicle you drive compact or luxury sedan, standard truck or SUV, our certified mechanics will provide professional repairs during service visits that will help you avoid big ticker repairs.
+It doesn't matter the type of vehicle you drive: compact or luxury sedan, standard truck or SUV, our certified mechanics will provide professional repairs during service visits that will help you avoid big-ticket repairs.

 What does a tune-up include?